 This award, in honor of the late Professor John Hurley, is given to the best dissertation in the Clinical Psychology Program each year.
 John Hurley was Professor of Psychology at MSU for 45 years.
 He earned his Ph.D. in Clinical Psychology from the University of Iowa in 1953 and later earned a Diplomate in Clinical Psychology.
 Dr. Hurley was a nationally known scholar in group psychotherapy who studied T-groups, group therapy processes, interpersonal theory, leadership in groups, and interpersonal perceptions.
 He served as the President of the Michigan Group Psychotherapy Society.

-The 2017/2018 Hurley Award was given to Xiaochen Luo.
-Congratulations Xiaochen!
+The 2018/2019 Hurley Award was given to Brooke Slawinski.
+Congratulations Brooke!

-This award is given to a graduate student who has most clearly demonstrated excellence in their clinical work during graduate school.
+This fellowship is given to a fifth year graduate student who has most clearly demonstrated excellence in their clinical work during graduate school.